zavg/Asis/README.md

 - Add possibility to create tests for non-method functions (which do not belong to certain class)
 - Add possibility to exclude some functions or datasets from test suite (may be neseccary for functions with random output)
 - Add limit on recording of tests which belong to the same class of equality
-- Now tool can create tests only for public methods of classes, it will be great to add possibility to record and approve private methods outputs
+- Now tool can create tests only for public methods of classes, it will be great to add possibility to record and approve outputs of private methods
-- Add wider functionality to test database interactions (especcialy its DML-part)
+- Add wider functionality to test database interactions (especially its DML-part)
 - Use some better implementation of XML serialization instead of old and poorly mantained PEAR `XML_Serializer` package (there are lots of "strict standards" and "deprecated" errors during its execution)
 - Add some other serializers, as, for example, fast unserialization using simple but effective var\_export and require_once technique, as it was done [here](https://github.com/sebastianbergmann/phpunit/pull/989)
 - Add some other input data storages (SQLite is one of the options)
-- Integrate with some AOP-frameworks (Aspect-oriented programming)
+- Integrate with some AOP (Aspect-oriented programming) frameworks

 ###Other

 - Create composer package
 - Add code comments and proper documentation

-## Licence
+## License

-Licenced by GPL
+Licensed by GPL